 This partnership provides children with an opportunity to experience the arts.

 Both the city of Medicine Hat and the college have grown tremendously since the earliest years of the college and conservatory, in size as well as diversity of opportunity, cultural and otherwise.
-But the place of Medicine Hat College’s Conservatory of Music & Dance in the community – as a shining gem in the city’s rich cultural crown – remains unchanged.
+But the place of the conservatory in the community – as a shining gem in the city’s rich cultural crown – remains unchanged.
 Currently, over 1000 students benefit annually from quality education in music and dance.
 The conservatory continues to celebrate the success of its students, including singer and violinist Kalan Porter, winner of Canadian Idol 2005.

-The Medicine Hat College Conservatory of Music & Dance is devoted to instructing students to reach their potential as musicians and dancers and to enrich their lives through a greater appreciation of the performing arts.
+The MHC Conservatory is devoted to instructing students to reach their potential as musicians and dancers and to enrich their lives through a greater appreciation of the performing arts.

 We invite you to join our rich variety of programs.